By Francis Koster Ed. D.

 Compared to the cost of keeping a person behind bars, the cost of such training is quite small - and the fiscal conservatives among us will delight in the rate of financial return.

 Our nation is facing many challenges - including little discussed problems like declining bee populations to pollinate our crops, and prisoners who commit repeat offenses.
 But, with bureaucratic and social courage, facing the facts squarely, and selecting the right inmates, we can spread a little honey around, while lowering our taxes, and making our society safer.
-Almost the sting out of a bad situation.

 i New York Times, 2/28/2008, reporting on, and quoting from, the Pew Center Public Safety Performance Project